vswapna3202/book-manager-api/README.md

 📘 Task 1: Implement the following User Story with tests.

-`User Story: As a user, I want to use the Book Manager API to delete a book using its ID`
+User Story: As a user, I want to use the Book Manager API to delete a book using its ID

+``This has been implemented.
+The user can now delete a book by its id.
+If the book does not exist then a relevant message Book with book Id: does not exist is displayed to user``

 📘 Extension Task: Oh no! 😭 We've only covered the happy paths in the solution, can you figure out a way to add in exception handling to the project?

 - Clue 1: What if someone wants to add a book with an ID for a book that already exists?
 How do we handle this gracefully?

+  `Book Id is a generated field as book Id cannot be inserted by user duplicate insertion condition would not arise so instead used Book Title to display exception condition.
+If user tries and inserts two books with same title an exception message is displayed to user`

 - Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
   How can we improve the API by handling errors gracefully and show a helpful message to the client?

+  `If user tries to find a book which does not exist relevant message Book with Book Id: does not exist is displayed to user`